Hurricane Fiona: Meteorological history

-Fiona then moved over Cape Breton Island with hurricane strength winds, although it continued to weaken as it moved northward into the Gulf of St. Lawrence.
+Fiona then moved over Cape Breton Island with hurricane-strength winds and hit Prince Edward Island.
+It continued to weaken as it moved northward into the Gulf of St. Lawrence.
 When the NHC issued its final advisory on Fiona at 21:00 UTC that same day, it was centered about 80 mi northwest of Port aux Basques, Newfoundland, and had maximum sustained winds of 70 mph.
-Fiona would continue to weaken as it moved erratically northward into the northwestern Atlantic before dissipating west of Greenland over Baffin Bay on September 28.
+Fiona would continue to weaken as it moved erratically northward into the northwestern Atlantic before dissipating west of Greenland over Baffin Bay on September 27.

 Preparations

 After the naming of Fiona, tropical storm watches were issued for the islands of Saba, St. Eustatius, St. Maarten, Antigua and Barbuda, St. Kitts and Nevis, Montserrat, and Anguilla.
 These were raised to tropical storm warnings two advisories later with watches extended south to Guadeloupe, St. Barthelemy, and St. Martin.
 As Fiona moved west, tropical storm watches then warnings were put in place for Puerto Rico and the U.S. Virgin Islands.
 Parts of the Dominican Republic also had tropical storm watches put in place.

 On September 17, the first hurricane watches were put in place for Puerto Rico and soon after, the Dominican Republic.
 By 14:00 UTC the same day, the hurricane watch in Puerto Rico was upgraded to a hurricane warning with the watch extended to the U.S. Virgin Islands.
 As a result, Virgin Islands National Park closed.

-On approach to Atlantic Canada, Fiona's unprecedented strength prompted the Canadian Hurricane Centre to warn residents of "heavy rainfall" and powerful "hurricane force winds".
+On approach to Atlantic Canada, Fiona's unprecedented strength prompted the Canadian Hurricane Centre to warn residents of "heavy rainfall" and powerful "hurricane-force winds".
 The center also called the event "severe".
 Bob Robichaud, a meteorologist for Environment and Climate Change Canada, said the storm will be one that "everybody remembers".
 The Kejimkujik National Park temporarily closed due to the extratropical cyclone.

 Impact

-At least 31 deaths have been confirmed throughout the Caribbean and Canada from Hurricane Fiona as of September 30.
+At least 29 deaths have been confirmed throughout the Caribbean and Canada from Hurricane Fiona as of September 30.
 The search and rescue team took about two weeks to finish their search of people that were missing.